microsoft/pxt-arcade/docs/skillmap/interface/activity1.md

 This box is where you'll find information for each step.

-If you don't find all of the info you need, click the lightbulb to the right for an extra hint.
+If you don't find all of the info you need, click the button with the lightbulb for an extra hint.

 #### ~ tutorialhint